Eylon Levy: Hostage vs. prisoner numbers

+Sexual and gender-based violence

 In November 2023, host Lewis Goodall of radio show LBC questioned Levy about his tweet labelling protestors at pro-Palestinian protests in London, where pro-Hamas signs have been present, as "rape apologists".
-Levy made the comments in the context of Sexual and gender-based violence in the 7 October Hamas-led attack on Israel.
+Levy made the comments in the context of Sexual and gender-based violence in the October 7 attacks.
 Levy replied that he challenged anyone offended by the term to hold up a sign at a pro-Palestine march with the sentence "I condemn Hamas for raping Israeli women and girls".

-The independent UN Commission of Inquiry (CoI) subsequently published a legal and in-depth investigative report in June 2024 which concluded from "documented evidence" that there was a pattern indicative of sexual violence by Palestinian forces during the attack, that these incidents were not isolated, and that Hamas and other militant groups were responsible for gender-based violence "by willful killings, abductions, and physical, mental and sexual abuse."
+Genocide case

-In January 2024, as government spokesperson, Levy condemned South Africa's genocide claims against Israel, stating that his country would fight the case: "to dispel South Africa's absurd blood libel".
+In January 2024, as government spokesperson, Levy condemned South Africa's genocide case against Israel, stating that his country would fight the case "to dispel South Africa's absurd blood libel".
+He claimed that South Africa is complicit with Hamas and is "playing the role of devil's advocate because of its criminal complicity with the bloodiest massacre of Jews since the Holocaust, and [Israel] will judge it without mercy."

+Suspension

+Sara Netanyahu

 On January 22, 2024, the Times of Israel and the Jerusalem Post reported that Sara Netanyahu, wife of the current Israeli prime minister Benjamin Netanyahu, tried to oust Levy from his spokesperson role for participating in the 2023 Israeli judicial reform protests before the Israeli war on Gaza.
 Levy's posts on X (Twitter) had reportedly circulated among persons in the prime minister's inner circle and upset some of them.
 Sara Netanyahu's endeavor to dismiss Levy aroused significant public outcry over what was seen as her overreach.
 The Movement for Quality Government in Israel promptly petitioned the government's legal advisor, urging the issuance of guidelines delineating the specific domain within which she is authorized to intervene in and unjustly or illegally influence governmental affairs.
 Later that day it was reported that Sara Netanyahu had reprimanded Israel's Ambassador to the UK Tzipi Hotovely for praising Levy whom Hotovely called a "wonderful public diplomacy star", with Sara Netanyahu denying having done so.
 At the same time it was reported that Levy would be allowed to stay on as an international spokesman, but that his media appearances would be less frequent.

 According to a Channel 12 report on January 21, 2024, officials opted to reduce Levy's public appearances promptly, with a complete removal from the position anticipated within the following few weeks, while the official rationale behind this decision would be stated to be the government's expressed aim to project a more diverse image to the international media.